 1. “The 7 Habits of Highly Effective People” by Stephen Covey

-In my opinion, being efficient when changing careers is key: take too long to make the change or make it harder than it needs to be, and you’ll end up not making the shift and feeling even more miserable in your current career.
+In my opinion, being efficient when you’re changing careers is key: take too long to make the switch or make it harder than it needs to be, and you’ll end up not making the shift and feeling even more miserable in your current career.